Step 1 – Establish your investment goals and determine your objectives.

 The purpose of the IPS is to articulate your objectives, risk tolerance, liquidity needs, time horizon, unique circumstances, and any other relevant data, and to describe an investment strategy that will incorporate these considerations.
 The IPS helps you maintain a disciplined investment strategy and avoid spontaneous revisions and/or emotional decisions, to make achieving your financial goals and objectives more likely.

-There are a couple ways to fund your account once it has been opened: you can simply deposit cash or you can transfer your existing portfolio of securities into it.
+There are a couple of ways to fund your account once it has been opened: you can simply deposit cash or you can transfer your existing portfolio of securities into it.
 Once your IMA is funded, your investment manager will begin to construct your personalized investment portfolio based on the guidelines established in your IPS.

 Portfolio Creation & Implementation